Article I Definitions

 VIII.
 Elections Chair:

 a.
 This role will be filled no later than the second week of the Spring semester.
 During the first returning Body meeting nominations for Elections Chair shall occur, followed by a vote by placard to determine who shall serve as chair.
-The Elections Chair must be a Student Government Representative and may not be running for an executive position during the upcoming election.
+The Elections Chair must be a Student Government Representative and may not be running for an presidential executive ticket position during the upcoming election.

 b.
 During this time the Elections Chair will be excused from prior committee responsibilities, their main focus at this time will be on elections duties.